DanielNikkari/agentify/DIARY.md

 `23.10.2025`: Swapped Agno for LangChain, implemented base for working on Agent classes and improved unittesting.

-`25.10.2025`: Continued developing base for Agent classes and added short-term memory (conversation history).
+`25.10.2025`: Continued developing base for Agent classes and added short-term conversation history (Agent state) and long-term conversation history (Firestore History collection).